CodeByAD/MNXB01ProjectE/README.md

 Include time removal while loop as the last command This means that everything below which includes picking out a single year and #Cleanes the dashes separating the dates should not be included.
 Move Cleneddata into skeleton directory or provide its path in the code for result 3.3, function named extremetemps.
-Run root in the folder where the skeleton exists with the extremetemps() function not commented out in project.cpp.
+Run root in the folder where the skeleton exists with the extremetemps() function not commented out in project.cpp but the others commented out to avoid calling multiple functions at once.
 Type project()

 To produce 3d graph result: